Poorva08/DevOps/README.md

 # DevOps
 Cloud Computing.
-This is sample repo created with GitHub
+This is sample repo created with GitHub.